mermaid-js/mermaid/docs/mermaidAPI.md

 ## Configuration

-These are the default options which can be overridden with the initialization call as shown below:
+These are the default options which can be overridden with the initialization call like so:

 *Example 1:*